Author’s Note: It’s not necessary to play the first game before playing this one. You can skip Soulless Army and still fully enjoy King Abaddon.

 Never in a million years would I have thought that Raidou Kuzunoha (and his sideburns) would receive a sequel.
 I figured that the first one was such a letdown that nobody in their right mind would want to spend the time and money to create (or play) a follow up.
 But, it happened.
 Raidou Kuzunoha is back in another long titled game called Shin Megami Tensei: Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon.
 How does this game compare to the first?
 Were previous issues addressed?
 Were there improvements?
 Continue reading to find out.

 …at first.
 During my 40 hour adventure, it felt like the game wanted to irritate me at every chance.
 Just when I thought I was in a groove and beginning to enjoy myself, the game would pull a fast one.
 The biggest offender was with recruiting new demons.
 Instead of weakening enemies and trying to trap them in tubes, my least favorite SMT feature returned.
 Indeed, I’m talking about Demon Negotiation – a feature that lets you recruit new demons via conversation.
 The problem is that it’s entirely reliant on RNG.
 Another issue were the times when demons would gain the first strike on the party for no goddamn reason.
-Raidou and his cadre would CLEARLY be ready for combat, but the battle would freeze and show the enemy party landing a first attack.
+Raidou and his cadre would CLEARLY be ready for combat, but the battle would freeze the enemy party of weaker demons would land first strikes.
 It was ridiculous.
 Perhaps even worse than that was when the demons would interrupt you mid battle and strike up a conversation.
-Whether or not you wanted to recreuit the demon was besides the point; demons would just stop the battle to strike up a dialogue which usually ended up with Raidou taking damage.
+Whether or not you wanted to recruit the demon was besides the point; demons would just stop the battle to strike up a dialogue which usually ended up with Raidou taking damage.